-Though I'm currently employed in a long-term contract position with a Fortune 500 company, I've decided to continue to explore available permanent, direct hire opportunities in the Central and North County San Diego areas.
+Though I'm currently satisfied in a long-term contract position, I am open to permanent, direct hire opportunities in the Central and North County San Diego areas.
 If you'd like to contact me regarding an available position, please send me an email or use the contact form below.

 Whether I'm providing creative direction for complex, large-scale web applications, taking wireframes from vision to working prototypes, creating user flow diagrams, organizing small-scale usability tests, or contributing other UI deliverables to a project, my aim in a SDCL is to find a balance between the user’s needs and the business' goals.